DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 Use the privew tab for previewing your finalized plan as you go along.

 ### The Documents tab
-Use the Documents tab to export finalized plans in different formats.
+Use the Documents tab to export finalised plans in different formats.
 Currently, html and pdf are supported.

 ### The settings tab
 Here you can change the document template and document format, settings that again defines your preview and function as default values for exporting finalised plans.